On the sum of a prime and a square-free number with divisibility conditions: Introduction

+The main idea in this paper is to use an inclusion-exclusion argument to generalise the results of \cite{dudek2017sum} and \cite{francis2020additive}.
+In particular, if $R_k(n)$ denotes the weighted number of representations of $n$ as the sum of a prime and a square-free number coprime to $k$, then we show that

+for some main term $A_k(n)$ and error term $E_k(n)$.
+For sufficiently large $n$, we then bound $E_k(n)$ so that $R_k(n)>0$.
+For smaller values of $n$, we use computations\footnote{Python code for the computations can be found here: \url{https://bit.ly/3m9QYlk}} to establish Theorems \ref{firsteventhm} and \ref{firstoddthm}.

-The outline of the paper is as follows.
+The general outline is as follows.
 In Section \ref{sectnot}, we establish the main notation and ideas that will be used throughout the paper.
-In Section \ref{sectbounds} and Section \ref{sectasym}, we establish some bounds and asymptotic formulas.
+In Sections \ref{sectbounds} and \ref{sectasym}, we establish some bounds and asymptotic formulas.
 Theorems \ref{firsteventhm} and \ref{firstoddthm} are then established in Section \ref{sectcomp}.
-Finally, in Section \ref{sectext}, we explore some extensions and applications including a proof of Theorem \ref{kthm}.
+Finally, in Section \ref{sectext}, we discuss an extension of our results whereby one places further conditions on the square-free number.